Ada-Developers-Academy/core-unit-1/intro-to-tests/automated-tests.md

 Addison is writing software about astrology.
 They are working on a feature that, when a user provides a date, time, and location of their birth, will compute their astrological birth chart.
 They need to know if they've implemented the logic correctly; does the feature accurately compute the astrological birth chart?
 They can test their feature by finding the following information:

 1. Get a sample of at least one correct example: an input and and output
-   - This means, finding and using a real date, time, and location, and its real astrological birth chart
+   - This means,∂ finding and using a real date, time, and location, and its real astrological birth chart
    - Addison can use January 1, 1980, Seattle, 12:00pm, and its real chart: Capricorn sun, Cancer moon, and Aries rising
 2. Use the inputs in the feature to test
    - This means Addison should use this date, time, and location, and pass it into the feature